-The museum itself sits in what looks like an old country store—the kind where folks sit outside on the benches and visit with a cold drink in their hand.
+The museum sits in what looks like an old country store—where folks sit outside on the benches and visit with a cold drink.

-The museum itself is not a large space, but it packs so much about the history of the cotton gin and the importance that cotton plays in our everyday lives.
-Covering everything from the processing of raw cotton to the many everyday items made from cotton and cottonseed oil, I was surprised by just how many products in my life are made from cotton and byproducts of cotton.
+The museum is not a large space, but it packs so much about the history of the cotton gin and the importance that cotton plays in our everyday lives.
+Covering everything from the processing of raw cotton to the many everyday items made from cotton bitcoin mixer and cottonseed oil, I was surprised by how many products in my life are made from cotton and byproducts.

-Fun Fact – Did you know that cottonseed oil an ingredient used to make Crisco?
+Fun Fact – Did you know that cottonseed oil is used to make Crisco?
 I had no idea.
 I always thought it was made from corn.

-Walking through the museum, learning about how cotton is essential to our day-to-day lives, I was excited to get next door and see the cotton gin for myself.
-I honestly thought that I would walk around outside and peek in the windows, so I was excited when I was invited to take a tour of the inside of the gin!
+Walking through the museum, learning about how cotton is essential to our day-to-day lives, I was excited to get next door and see the cotton gin myself.
+I honestly thought I would walk around outside and peek in the windows, so I was excited when I was invited to tour the inside of the gin!

-When it first opened, the gin operated using a steam engine replaced in 1925 by a Bessemer diesel engine called the “Lady B,” which is still in place today.
-The restored 16-ton engine is the oldest internal combustion engine of its age still in use in America, and I must say quite impressive when you see it in person.
+When it first opened, the gin operated using a steam engine, replaced in 1925 by a Bessemer diesel engine called the “Lady B,” which is still in place today.
+The restored 16-ton engine is the oldest internal combustion engine of its age in America, and I must say it is pretty impressive when you see it in person.

-Once we made our way up the steps to the second floor, we stopped in at the gin office.
-I learned that when the building was being cleaned up and restored, original transaction logs were discovered, showing dates and amounts paid to farmers.
-These records are now kept in archives to ensure they are around for generations to come.
+Once we made our way up the steps to the second floor, we stopped at the gin office.
+I learned that original transaction logs were discovered when the building was cleaned up and restored, showing dates and amounts paid to farmers.
+These records are now kept in archives to ensure they are around for generations.

 On the second floor, I was met by the massive Lummus Cotton Gin that, at one time, produced hundreds of bails of cotton.
 Based on the invention by Eli Whitney in 1794, the gin has hundreds of razor-sharp blades that spin at high speed, stripping the raw cotton from the pod it grows in.

 Making our way past the cotton stripping machines, I couldn’t help but notice the raw cotton hanging from the rafters and equipment.
-Everywhere I looked, it was as if the building was reminding me of why it was there.
-I started to wonder how old some of the cotton could be.
+Everywhere I looked, it was as if the building reminded me why it was there.
+I started to wonder how old some of the cottons could be.
 Was any of it decades old and hanging in the drafty old building like ghosts from the past?